tententgc/tententgc/README.md

 ## Hi there My name is Tenten.
-Welcome to myvGithub profile 👋
+Welcome to myGithub profile 👋
 - 💻 I'm study at ...
 Appiled Computer science and mathematics @ King Mongkut's University of Technology Thonburi
 - 🌱 I’m currently learning ... python,javascript for data science
 - ⚡ Fun fact: ...
 I will have doll when I wil coding